goossens/ObjectTalk/docs-src/general/architecture/software.md

 	- The editor has full undo capabilities and works with UTF-8 encoded text.
 	- The editor can launch ObjectTalk scripts and has a console for output and highlighting for errors.
 	- A visual debugger is also available.

+- **Audio editor**
+	- This editor allows the creation of audio circuits.
+	- The editor has full undo capabilities.
+	- The editor constantly evaluates the audio circuits so it can be used for realtime audio programming.

 - **Node editor**
 	- This editor allows the creation of node graphs.